CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 For this tutorial, our backend web service has already been built.
 Let's take a look at it and see how we can load our restaurant data from it.
 It's accessible at <https://api.outsidein.dev>.
 Rather than using username-and-password based authentication as we might do for a real system, for simplicity you'll just set up an API key instead.
 This will allow you to access your own personal data on the server, so you can edit it without stepping on other users' data.

 Go to <https://api.outsidein.dev> in a browser.
 Click the "Create API Key" button.
 You'll be given a new API key that is a random sequence of letters and numbers.
-Copy it and save it someplace safe--you won't be able to get back to it again.
+Copy it and save it someplace safe—you won't be able to get back to it again.

 Next, go to `https://api.outsidein.dev/YOUR-API-KEY/restaurants` in a browser, filling in your API key in place of `YOUR-API-KEY`.
 You should see the following JSON data with default restaurants created when your API key was created.
 It may be formatted differently depending on your browser and extensions, and of course the dates will differ: